33 Newsletter Ideas & Examples to Engage Your Readers in 2025

 4. Share customer reviews

-If you have positive feedback and glowing reviews from your existing customers, don’t keep them to yourself!
+If you have positive customer feedback and glowing reviews from your existing customers, don’t keep them to yourself!

 Reviews serve as social proof and work brilliantly to win over skeptical buyers.
 Don’t be afraid to ask for customer feedback and feature it proudly in your company newsletter.

-User-generated content is always a hit, because it makes your subscribers feel like they’re part of a community.
+User-generated content is always a hit because it makes your subscribers feel like they’re part of a community.

 Here’s some inspiration from Warby Parker: